 However, they can still inter-communicate with the latter because they are chipped.
 On these cameras, AF-D lenses offer the same functions as AF-S models, but must be focused manually.

 This is not an easy task, though.
 On most AF-D lenses the focusing ring is less than 10 mm wide, while also extremely loose in comparison with MF lenses.

-Furthermore, the mentioned cameras and even not-so-entry-level motorized Nikons, such as the D70(S), D80, D90 and D100, cannot exposure meter with non-cpu lenses, which means that the user must guess exposure when such a lens is mounted.
+Furthermore, the mentioned cameras and even not-so-entry-level motorized Nikons, such as the D70(S), D80, D90, D100 and now the D7500, cannot exposure meter with non-cpu lenses, which means that the user must guess exposure when such a lens is mounted.